Ferlab-Ste-Justine/clin-proxy-api/README.md

 This repo follows it.

-### Deploying
+### Deployments

-Assuming you have access to deployments, you can go to this repo: https://github.com/cr-ste-justine/clin-environments
+Updates to the QA environment are automatically done once a new image is pushed.
+No action is required.

-Then, go to the directory of the environment you want to deploy on, go to the **clin-proxy-api** directory, change the orchestration, get it merged to master and let the pipeline do the deployment for you.
+Procedures to deploy to prod will be fleshed out once we have such an environment.